Mrinal-Agrawal21/Trello-lite/README.md

-# ⚔️ Layer 3: Illusion Weaver — The Kanban Challenge

-> _"To control the flow of tasks is to control the illusion of productivity."_
-> — Master Abhimanyu

----

 ## 🧠 Trial Description

 **Build a Trello-like Kanban Task Manager** using **React**, **Tailwind CSS**, and **React Context API** or **Zustand**.
 This trial tests your grip over state management, drag-and-drop interfaces, and component architecture.